ohbm/hackathon2025/src/_includes/traintrack-tutorials.md

 <section class="projects">
-    {% if tutorials.projectlist.length > 0 %}
+    {% if tutorials.tutoriallist.length > 0 %}
         <div id="filter-container">
             {% assign all_tags = "" %}
-            {% for tutorial in tutorials.projectlist %}
+            {% for tutorial in tutorials.tutoriallist %}
                 {% for tag in tutorial.categories %}
                     {% assign all_tags = all_tags | append: tag | append: "," %}
                 {% endfor %}